 The Center & Children's Farm

 Family farm tours, hay rides and pony rides are just a few of the extras you get at Palos Park's petting zoo.
-Your Old MacDonald-in-training will learn all about the animals with the help of friendly guides.
-A seasonal Junior Farmer program gives kids a chance to experience what it’s like to take care of chickens, ducks, rabbits, pigs, goats and other creatures.
+Your Old MacDonald-in-training will learn all about the animals with the help of friendly guides and the seasonal Junior Farmer program gives kids a chance to experience what it’s like to take care of chickens, ducks, rabbits, pigs, goats and other creatures.

 Lincoln Park Zoo's Farm-in-the Zoo